nataliagodoyst/nat/README.md

 ## Styling

-The plugin includes a small `styles.css` file that colors the Lumi modal and side panel.
-If you prefer to use your own theme, remove this file from the plugin folder to disable the default styles.
-You can also override the classes `.loomnotes-modal`, `.loomnotes-panel` and `.loomnotes-button` in a snippet or your theme to customize the appearance.
+The plugin ships with a `styles.css` file that provides the LoomNotes look and feel.
+When the plugin is enabled this stylesheet is automatically applied to the Lumi modal, panel and oracle cards.
+If you prefer to use your own theme simply delete the file from the plugin folder.
+You can override the classes `.loomnotes-modal`, `.loomnotes-panel`, `.loomnotes-button` and the new card styles in a snippet or your theme.

 ## Development